burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 ## 0. How to invoke C++2023 Compiler

 * **GCC:** Gnu Compiler Collection.
 C++23 features are starting to be available since GCC 11.
   ```bash
   g++-13 -x c++ --std=c++2b <filename>.cpp
   ```

+Support for modules in GCC is enabled with the [-fmodules-ts](https://gcc.gnu.org/onlinedocs/gcc/C_002b_002b-Modules.html) option.

 * **CLANG:** The a language front-end and tooling infrastructure for languages in the C language family leveraging the LLVM back-end.